 Depending on engine type, the boat may feature one of several engine lubrication systems.
-Many small-to-mid-range two-cycle outboards are lubricated by oil mixed directly with the gasoline in the fuel tank, while other two-cycle outboards may be equipped with an oil injection system.
-In each system, the oil is consumed as the engine runs.
-Oil injection systems include a separate reservoir for oil containment and an oil pump or combination fuel/ oil pump that supplies oil to the fuel system for engine lubrication.
+Many small-to-mid-range two-cycle outboards are lubricated by oil mixed with an oil injection system where oil is consumed as the engine runs.
+Oil injection systems include a separate reservoir for oil containment and an oil pump or combination fuel/oil pump that supplies oil to the fuel system for engine lubrication.
 Four-cycle outboards and sterndrive engines, like automotive, use a sump system where the engine oil is contained in the engine.
 See the Engine Operator's Manual for engine oil recommendations and information.